tldr-pages/tldr/pages/common/z.md

 `z -c {{foo}}`

-- Interactive selection of the directories (Needs `fzf` v0.33.0 and above):
+- Interactive selection of the directories (Needs `fzf` v0.33.0 and above), none, partial or full directory name is supported:

-`zi`

-- Enter partial name or if there are more than one directories with similar names, it will allow you to interactively select the one:

 `zi {{foo}}`